NVIDIA/aistore/docs/index.md

 ## Installing from release binaries

 Generally, AIStore (cluster) requires at least some sort of [deployment](/deploy#contents) procedure.
-There are standalone binaries, though, that can be [built](Makefile) from source or, alternatively, installed directly from GitHub:
+There are standalone binaries, though, that can be [built](Makefile) from source or installed directly from GitHub:

 ```console
 $ ./scripts/install_from_binaries.sh --help